-15 Amazing Things to do in Chattanooga with Kids!
+15 Amazing Things to do in Chattanooga Tennessee with Kids!

-Family Fun Things to do in Downtown Chattanooga
+Family Fun Things to do in Chattanooga – Downtown Area

 One of the things I loved about Chattanooga is how close everything was to each other.
 You can have a full day of activities and never once have to use a car.
-Everything in downtown Chattanooga is pretty much within walking distance.
+Everything in downtown Chattanooga is pretty much within walking distance, so it’s perfect to check off your things to do in Chattanooga bucket list.

 To explore the entirety of the iconic Tennessee Aquarium, you’re going to need at least a couple of hours.
 This fantastic aquarium is located on the riverfront in downtown and is home to some of the most unique little creatures that roam in the country’s many freshwater habitats.